My heart is racing and goosebumps come over my body as we hear a silverback call through the jungle. A sound that is like no other.

-I sounded like a small child in the backseat of the car en route to my first vacation; both impatient and excited.
-The rangers were in constant contact with the trackers who had been out in the forest 2 hours earlier, tracking our gorilla family.
-They track them by starting where they left them the previous day and then following the broken branches and foot prints.
+I sounded like a small child in the backseat of the car en route to my first vacation; both inpatient and excited.
+The Rangers were in constant contact with the trackers who had been out in the forest 2 hours earlier, tracking our gorilla family.
+They track them by starting where they left them the previous day and then following the broken branches and footprints.
 An extremely difficult procedure that I’m glad I don’t have to do.

 As time continued to pass, we veered off the path and began our challenging walk into the thick green jungle.
 Our trackers, bashing through the forest with their machete begin to make some what of a path for us to follow.
 Sticks, branches, bugs, trees, logs and grass are just a few of the obstacles that begin to come our way.
 Another hour passed, and still no word on the radio.
 I dare ask again but my tongue slips “how much further to go?“.
 His response wasn’t exactly what I was looking for… “At least another 1.5 hours ma’am”… We’re dripping in sweat and our legs are burning.
 Gorillas, you better be worth it!

 Shortly after we can hear the rustling in the trees and the walkie talkies are switched back on.
 The trackers begin to make deep grunting noises to communicate to the gorillas that we are on our way and within 5 minutes, a branch snaps and right in front of us, is one of the largest gorillas I’ve ever seen.
 Boom.
 Hello, Silverback.